typestack/class-validator/README.md

 // also you can inject classes using constructor injection into your custom ValidatorConstraint-s
 ```

+For other IoC providers that don't expose a `get(xxx)` function as specified above, you may need to create an IoC adapter using `IocAdapter`.
+Read more [here](https://github.com/typestack/routing-controllers#using-di-container)

 ## Synchronous validation

 If you want to perform a simple non async validation you can use `validateSync` method instead of regular `validate`